vega113/cshar-unit-test/README.md

 - Private methods are an implementation detail and never exist in isolation.
 - At some point, there's going to be a public facing method that calls the private method as part of its implementation.
 - What you should care about is the end result of the public method that calls into the private one.

+## Testing internal methods in case it is hard to test the public method [Example](examples/testing_internal.md)
+- In some cases we have tightly coupled legacy code in public method which makes it hard to unit test it directly.
+In these cases we might want to unit test `internal` methods separately.
+[Example](examples/testing_internal.md)

 ## Avoid using static calls/references in the code
 - For example, if we need to use `DateTime.Now`, instead of directly calling it in the code, create an instance of IDateTimeProvider.